canonical/ubuntu-packaging-guide/docs/how-to/get-package-source.rst

 The :command:`dget` command is part of the ``devscripts`` package.
-If you call it with the URL of a ``.dsc`` or ``.changes`` file it acts as a source package aware :manpage:`wget(1)` and downloads all asssociated files that are listed in the ``.dsc`` or ``.changes`` file (debian tarball, :term:`orig tarballs <orig tarball>`, :term:`upstream` :term:`signatures <Signature>`).
+If you call it with the URL of a ``.dsc`` or ``.changes`` file it acts as a source package aware :manpage:`wget(1)` and downloads all associated files that are listed in the ``.dsc`` or ``.changes`` file (debian tarball, :term:`orig tarballs <orig tarball>`, :term:`upstream` :term:`signatures <Signature>`).